carla-simulator/carla/Docs/benchmark_creating.md

     benchmark_summary = benchmark.benchmark_agent(experiment_suite, agent, client)

+Following this excerpt, there are two classes to be defined.
+The ForwardAgent() and the BasicSuite().
 In this tutorial we are going to show how to create a basic experiment suite  and a trivial forward going agent.